quanvuong/pytorch_ppo_mujoco/README.md

 An implementation of PPO in Pytorch that achieves similar performance to the official implementation by OpenAI for the mujoco environments.
 I explained the implementation details [here](https://drive.google.com/file/d/1mjLKiPya9qSH9WuIO769fFGxgaTZT_qK/view?usp=sharing).
+I used the same hyperparameters as OpenAI's implementation to ensure apple-to-apple comparison.

 ![](https://github.com/quanvuong/pytorch_ppo_mujoco/blob/master/images/Comparison_for_HalfCheetah-v2.png)